Amortized Probabilistic Detection of Communities in Graphs: Introduction

 \section{Introduction}

 Community detection \cite{fortunato2010community,yang2013community} is a fundamental problem in network analysis with many applications such as finding communities in social graphs or functional modules in protein interaction graphs.
-From a machine learning perspective, community detection is usually treated either as an unsupervised learning problem, or as posterior inference when a well-defined generative model is assumed.
+In machine learning, community detection is usually treated either as an unsupervised learning problem, or as posterior inference when a well-defined generative model is assumed.

-Recent progress in graph neural networks (GNNs) has successfully extended the learning capabilities of deep neural networks to graph-structured data~\citep{bronstein2017geometric,hamilton_book,bronstein2021geometric}.
-Since community structures arise in numerous real-world graphs, the classic problem of community detection can also benefit from the representation learning of GNNs, and this has been indeed the case for unsupervised approaches~\citep{wang2017community, cavallari2017learning,sun2019vgraph,jin2019community,tsitsulin2020graph}.
+Recent progress in graph neural networks (GNNs) has successfully extended the learning capabilities of deep neural networks to graph-structured data~\cite{bronstein2017geometric,hamilton_book,bronstein2021geometric}.
+Since community structures arise in real-world graphs, the classic problem of community detection can also benefit from the representation learning of GNNs, and this has been indeed the case for unsupervised approaches~\cite{wang2017community, cavallari2017learning,sun2019vgraph,jin2019community,tsitsulin2020graph}.
 However, neural models for community detection still face significant challenges, as recently reviewed in~\cite{liu2020deep,jin2021survey}.
 A limitation of existing models is the requirement of a fixed or maximum number of communities, typically encoded in the size of a softmax output.
 This is a long-standing challenge in the field that constrains the model's ability to generalize to new datasets with a varying number of communities.
 Moreover, the power of GNNs has not been applied to community detection as posterior inference, thus making it impossible to estimate the uncertainty on community assignment or the number of communities in networks, especially in noisy or ambiguous real-world data.

 Training a neural network to learn posterior distributions is usually referred to as {\it amortized inference}~\cite{gershman2014amortized}.
 Concretely, denote a graph dataset as $\mathbf{x}$, the community labels of its $N$ nodes as~$c_{1:N}$, and assume the existence of a joint distribution~$p(\mathbf{x},c_{1:N})$.
 Amortization consists in training a neural network that takes as input a graph $\mathbf{x}$ and outputs a distribution over community assignments~$p(c_{1:N}|\mathbf{x})$.
 In exchange for the initial cost of training a neural model, amortized inference offers several benefits compared to either unsupervised approaches or other posterior inference methods.